info340a-au18/hiking-project/README.md

 Harim: Added Pagination and get my location from his project.
 Started the individual information pages and worked on routing and hosting with GH-Pages.

 Anni: Built results cards with added star ratings and difficulty ratings.
 Added loading animaitons for better user experience and better error messages.
+Change the layout of the search page and the account page.
+Added scroll to top bottom.

 Kyle: Added map, handled ajax requests, and built filtering system.